Actual Cash Value: How It Works for Car Insurance

 Actual cash value pays you what your car was worth before the accident (minus depreciation).
 Replacement cost coverage pays for a brand-new comparable vehicle, no matter how much your old car had depreciated.

-Replacement cost coverage costs more because insurers take on bigger risk.
-If your car gets totaled, they'll pay for you to buy a new car of the same make and model instead of just covering what your old car was worth.
+Replacement cost coverage carries a higher premium because the insurer takes on more risk.
+If your car is totaled, they pay for a new vehicle of the same make and model rather than what your old car was worth at the time of the loss.

 Difference Between Actual Cash Value and Replacement Cost